ah3548/knowspace-fork/README.md

 ### Current Scope:

 As a proof of concept we are going to present a use case to learn linear algebra using our tool.
-We are going to store user interaction information for analysis but will leave users' private information alone for now.
-In addition, feeding questions and answers back into stack overflow should be done at a later point.
+We are going to use elastic search to determine topic relationships.

-### Future Works/Lessons Learned:
+### Future Scope:
 * A key improvement would be the ability to write data back into stack overflow so that interaction is live and interactive.
 * Stack overflow is not the be-all and end-all of subject forums, i.e. integration with reddit could improve our information repository.
 * The tool can be applied to a classroom setting where teachers are experts guiding students along their journey.